glasnt/talks/2017_08_PyConAU/slides.md

  <span class='foot'>[A New Code License: The MIT, this time with Attribution Required, StackOverflow Meta](https://meta.stackexchange.com/questions/272956/a-new-code-license-the-mit-this-time-with-attribution-required?cb=1)</span>

-Note: Last year stackoverflow changed their default licencing arragements.
-For ages it's always been Creative Commons Share Alike.
+Note: Last year stackoverflow changed their default licencing arrangements.
+Since the dawn of time, StackOverflow answers have been Creative Commons Share Alike.
 Which means you can share and adapt, but you must attribute.

 But as of March 2016, all code is MIT licenced.
 Which allows you to either keep the MIT licence, or remove it as long as you attribute the original author.